William Jervis Livingstone: John Chilembwe

 John Chilembwe (1871 - 1915) was a Baptist minister who attended a Church of Scotland mission around 1890, and became a servant of the radical missionary Joseph Booth, in 1892.
-Booth was a Baptist minister until 1898, when he became a convinced Sabbatarian and in 1897 he left Nyasaland accompanied by Chilembwe, who he took to be educated at the Virginia Theological Seminary and College, (now Virginia University of Lynchburg).
+Booth was a Baptist minister until 1898, when he became a convinced Sabbatarian and in 1897 he left Nyasaland accompanied by Chilembwe, whom he took to be educated at the Virginia Theological Seminary and College, (now Virginia University of Lynchburg).
 Chilembwe was ordained as a Baptist minister at Lynchburg in 1899 and returned to Nyasaland in 1900.
 Chilembwe started his Providence Industrial Mission in Chiradzulu district: in its first decade, it developed gradually, helped by donations from his American backers, and it founded several churches and schools.
 Initially, Chilembwe avoided any criticism of actions or views that the colonial authorities might think were subversive, but by 1913, he had become more politically militant and openly criticised the government over African land rights and the conditions of tenants, particularly those on the Magomero estate, where many of his mission congregation worked.

 In his first decade in Nyasaland after returning from Lynchburg, Virginia, Chilembwe had reasonable success.
 After 1910 his mission faced rising debt as support from its American backers dried up.
 His personal life was clouded by the death of a daughter and his own worsening health including asthma attacks and declining eyesight.
 These problems increased Chilembwe's bitterness toward Europeans in Nyasaland, and moved him towards thoughts of revolt.
 However, the outbreak and effects of the First World War was the key factor in moving him from merely thinking to planning action, which he believed would lead to the deliverance of the African people of Nyasaland.